Jon Morris: Boston/New England Patriots

 Morris was selected by the Green Bay Packers in the second round, with the 27th overall pick, of the 1964 NFL draft.
 However, Morris chose to play with the Boston Patriots, who selected him in the fourth round, with the 29th overall pick, of the 1964 AFL draft.
 He chose the Patriots after speaking with their coach, Mike Holovak.
 He signed with the Patriots in December 1963.
 Intending to eventually enter a law school in Boston also influenced his decision to choose the Patriots over Vince Lombardi's Packers.
-Morris went on to play 11 years for the Patriots (1964-74), often considered the only quality offensive lineman on the team, and served as a team caption.
+Morris went on to play 11 years for the Patriots (1964–74), often considered the only quality offensive lineman on the team, and served as a team caption.

 He was an AFL All-Star six times, 1964 through 1969, and was a Pro Bowl center in 1970.
 He was the first Patriot to be selected for the Pro Bowl after the AFL/NFL merger.
 He was selected by the Associated Press (AP) to its All-AFL second team in 1964-65 and 1969, and to its first team in 1966.
 United Press International (UPI) named him its second-team All-AFL center in 1965.
 He played in 130 regular season games for the Patriots, starting 125, the eighth best individual record in club history.

 Morris was a full-time starter at center beginning in his 1964 rookie season.
 He received two votes for AFL Rookie-of-the Year.
 The Patriots were 10–3–1 that season, the best record the Patriots had during Morris's tenure with the team.
 Toward the end of Morris's rookie season in Boston, Holovak said he had expected Morris to be a good player, but his play exceeded Holovak's hopes.
-Morris was selected to the AFL All-star game in his rookie season, and started for the Eastern division at center.
-He was second-team All-AFL that year.
+Morris was selected to play in the AFL All-Star Game in his rookie season, and started for the East Division at center.
+The Associated Press (AP) and Newspaper Enterprise Association (NEA) named him second-team All-AFL that year.
 The Oakland Raiders' future Pro Football Hall of Fame center Jim Otto was the first-team All-AFL center that year.

-Otto was selected to the All-AFL first team at center every year of the AFL's independent existence (1960-69), and was the Hall of Fame's all-time AFL first-team center.
+Otto was selected to the All-AFL first team at center every year of the AFL's independent existence (1960–69), and was the Hall of Fame's all-time AFL first-team center.
 In 1964, Morris missed by a single vote being named first-team All-AFL center by the AFL itself.
-However, in 1966, the Associated Press chose Morris as its first-team All-AFL center, over Otto, in a close vote.
+In 1966, the Associated Press chose Morris as its first-team All-AFL center, over Otto, in a close vote.
 This was considered the biggest upset in voting for that team.
+The other major entities selecting All-AFL members chose Otto first and Morris second.
+In The Sporting News player poll that year, Otto was first and Morris second.
 Morris was named the second-team All-Time AFL center for that league's decade of existence in the 1960s.